sebbdk/blog.sebb.dk/documents/a_flashy_end.md

 ![alt text](img/moonmachine.jpg "Moonmachine, månemaskinen")

 I have now made a concious descision not to use flash again if i can avoid it.

-Not because i do not like flash anymore, but i simply cannot merrit a proper usecase for it as anything but a fallback sollution to support video in old browsers anymore.

 To no'ones surprise, Flash has been steadily decaying the last few years, desptite actually having become much better than it was in the past.